-- 18.2.15 A self-regulatory organisation (SRO) is a non-government organisation that exercises some degree of supervisory oversight for an industry or profession.
-The supervisory functions of a self-regulatory organisation can contribute to the supervision of intermediaries through the regulation of its members and requirements for professional standards. - 18.2.16 Where an SRO is involved in the supervision of intermediaries, the supervisor should ensure that the SRO meets appropriate standards before being allowed to exercise authority.
-The supervisor should maintain oversight of the self-regulatory system by verifying that its functions are being performed adequately and that its standards are sufficiently robust and take appropriate action to deal with any shortcomings. - 18.2.17 An SRO's regulatory and professional requirements may not address all the aspects of the supervision of insurance intermediaries in which the supervisor has an interest.
-Therefore, where an SRO shares some of the supervisory responsibility, the supervisor should nevertheless not abdicate its overall responsibility for supervision as a result of the operation of such as system. - 18.3 The supervisor requires insurance intermediaries to possess appropriate levels of professional knowledge and experience, integrity and competence.
+- 18.2.16 A self-regulatory organisation (SRO) can be described as a nongovernment organisation that has the power to create and enforce industry or professional regulations and standards.
+The selfregulatory functions of an SRO can contribute to the supervision of intermediaries through the requirements for, and enforcement of, professional standards for its members. - 18.2.17 In jurisdictions with an SRO for intermediaries, the supervisor should assess whether the SRO meets appropriate standards before placing any reliance on the SRO's self-regulatory functions.
+The supervisor's assessment should consider matters such as whether the SRO: - has sufficient independence; - has appropriate powers and resources to fulfil its mission and provide effective self-regulation; - performs its self-regulatory functions adequately;

+- establishes and maintains standards that are sufficiently robust; and - takes appropriate action to deal with any shortcomings. - 18.2.18 An SRO's regulations and standards may not address all the aspects of the supervision of insurance intermediaries for which the supervisor has responsibility.
+Therefore, whilst the supervisor may choose to place some reliance on the self-regulatory functions of an SRO, the supervisor should retain overall responsibility for supervision.

+Other

+18.2.19 In addition to direct and indirect supervision of intermediaries, the supervisor may use the supervision of insurers to gather information on and, to some extent, monitor intermediaries' activities.
+This may include, for example, identifying whether particular intermediaries or particular matters are the subject of regular or frequent complaints.

+18.3 The supervisor requires insurance intermediaries to maintain appropriate levels of professional knowledge and experience, integrity and competence.